gchq/gaffer-experimental/gaas-ui/README.md

 #### Cognito Integration

-The UI App must be authorise a User by retreiving a JWT (JSON Web Token) from Cognito and setting this in the API's request headers as `Authorisation` so that the API returns a successful response.
+The UI App must authorise a User by retrieving a JWT (JSON Web Token) from Cognito and setting this in the API's request headers as `Authorisation` so that the API returns a successful response.
 It is configured by supplying the User Pool ID and Client ID created after deployment.

-For dev mode it is configured by entering these values in [cognito-config.js](./src/rest/cognito-config.ts) and if production mode it can be configured as in [.env](./.env) file.

 #### API Integration